-That may sound hard to believe, but I’ve always had a special affinity for teenagers, especially boy.
+That may sound hard to believe, but I’ve always had a special affinity for teenagers, especially boys.
 At their best, they are creative, engaging, and filled with hope that sometimes we’ve lost as adults.
-They are looking to engage their senses fully, challenging themselves to find new identities.
+They are looking to engage their senses fully and challenging themselves to find new identities.
 I can see the talent many of them possess and like to imagine where they might end up in the future.

 A lot of teenage boys are reluctant to get teen counseling.
-They might see it as being weak; that talking to someone about their problems isn’t cool.
+They might see it as being weak or that talking to someone about their problems isn’t cool.
 They especially might not want to work with a female therapist.
 However, they might be more open to working with a male who can understand their unique experiences and relate to them.
-This can reduce their reservations about teen counseling and allow them to be more honest in therapy sessions then they might be with the female.
+This can reduce their reservations about teen counseling and allow them to be more honest in therapy sessions then they might be with a female therapist.

 I’ve also been told most of them are interested in working with me because I’m not “too old”, (at least yet!)
 I think this makes me more relatable to their experiences and they can usually sense that I’d not totally lost connection with youth culture.

 I also provide another male connection, a male role model.
 This is critical for boys, and the more healthy, understanding and wise men they are around can’t hurt.
-It’s especially important for boys who may not have father’s around in their life for whatever reason.
+It’s especially important for boys who may not have fathers or other male role models present in their life.

 I’ve Seen Serious Teen Struggles

 On the other side of things, I like working with teens because I remember what my friends were going through when I was growing up.
 They had divorced parents, were dropping out, getting high, lacked direction, shoplifting, being abused or ignored by their parents, even self-harming.
-They had parent who were incarcerated or committed suicide.
-One of my closest, most intelligent friends growing up was caught selling marijuana at school and expelled, a decision that affects him to this very day.
+They had parents who were incarcerated or committed suicide.

 Saddest of all is that I had several friends attempt or commit suicide in high school or shortly thereafter.
 I’ve often thought the problems that seemed so insurmountable for them at the time could have been overcome if they had support.
 As a mental health professional, I’ve been able to look back at what they were going through and realize they had family problems, depression, bipolar disorder, or substance abuse issues that were not being treated.